 Use your defined ICP to scan your existing database, market intelligence tools, LinkedIn Sales Navigator, and other B2B databases to find companies that match your criteria.

-Then, look for companies exhibiting buying intent.
+Then, look for companies showing buying intent.
 This could include those researching solutions like yours, visiting your website (especially key pages like pricing), engaging with your content, hiring for relevant roles, or experiencing significant company events (e.g., funding, mergers, new leadership).

-Lastly, gather input from sales and leadership.
-Your sales team often has valuable on-the-ground insights into promising accounts.
+Gather input from sales and leadership.Your sales team knows which accounts are most likely to close.
 Leadership may also have strategic accounts they wish to target.

 3. Research and qualify target accounts